siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 =1+\frac{2GM}{rc^2}.
 $$

-This equal loading is the weak-field macroscopic writing of self-refraction.
+This equal energy density increase is the weak-field macroscopic writing of self-refraction.
 Chapters 12a and 12b recover it directly from the flow: a null Maxwell probe carries two equal stress sectors, and a static toroidal closure samples both axial channels symmetrically.